 In summary all staff and volunteers must report to the Designated Safeguarding Lead (DSL) any concerns or allegations about Group/School practices which are likely to put pupils at risk of abuse or other serious harm.
-In addition they should report low level concerns as referenced in KCSIE 2021 that an adult working in or on behalf of the school or college may have acted in a way that is inconsistent with the staff code of conduct.
+In addition, they should report low level concerns as referenced in the current version of Keeping Children Safe in Education (KCSIE) that an adult working in or on behalf of the school or college may have acted in a way that is inconsistent with the staff code of conduct.